danyarmarkin/danyarmarkin/README.md

 ---

 ## About me
+Currently I am studying
-Currently, the student is on the bachelor's degree program "Applied Mathematics and Computer Science: Programming and AI" at ITMO University.
+"Applied Mathematics and Computer Science: Programming and AI" at ITMO University.
 I have experience working in small projects and hackathons.

 ---